jagtalon/chatmail/www/src/index.md

 - Religious fundamentalism or anti-abortion.
 - Militarism, chauvinism, ethno-nationalism, xenophobia or similar.
 - Pro-bestiality/zoophilia
-- People who share sexualized images of children (lolicon)
+- People who share sexualized images of children (lolicon or similar)
 - Tech bros (capitalists promoting AI / cryptocurrency / tech businesses)

 If you work in any capacity (whether as a direct employee or a contractor) for any of the following types of organisations, you aren't welcome here, and if you reveal yourself as such, you will be blocked: